-This type of cover protects employers against claims for injury, illness, disease or even death caused to an employee, as a result of carrying on their work for your business.
+Employer’s Liability insurance protects a business against claims for injury, illness, disease or even death caused to an employee, as a result of their carrying on work for your business.

 An insurer will pay out for any medical costs and damages incurred, as well as the legal fees associated with any claims made against you.

-Most businesses are required, by law, to take out Employers Liability Insurance (even if it doesn’t seem to be necessary due to the line of business you’re in).
-(The Employers’ Liability (Compulsory Insurance) Act 1969 – see here)
+Most businesses are required, by law, to have Employers Liability Insurance, even if it doesn’t outwardly seem necessary due to the line of business you’re in.

-The Act requires employers to have £5m of cover, although most insurers provide £10m as standard.
+All businesses must have £5m of cover in place, although most insurers provide £10m as standard.

 In fact, if you are not adequately covered, you could be fined up to £2,500 for each day your business is not covered!

-However, since 2005, limited companies with a sole employee (where that employee owns 50% or more of the share capital) are not legally required to take out EL cover.
+- Limited companies with a sole employee – where that employee owns 50% or more of the share capital.

-Despite the lack of a legal requirement, many contractors decide to take out employers liability cover anyway, as a result of the Intermediaries Legislation (see below).
+Despite the lack of a legal requirement, many limited company contractors decide to take out employers’ liability cover anyway.

-If you are employed by a PAYE umbrella scheme, you will probably already be covered by a comprehensive business insurance policy.
-Check with your umbrella scheme provider if you are unsure.
+If you are an umbrella company contractor, your provider should automatically provide comprehensive business insurance for its employees.
+Check with your umbrella provider if you are unsure.

 How do I get a quote?

-You can obtain an employers liability, public liability, and professional indemnity insurance quote via our long-term insurance partner, Qdos.
+You can get a quote via our long-term insurance partner, Qdos.

 Professional Indemnity Insurance for Contractors